umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 - How to approach migration of packages.
 What can be done to ease the process while maintaining the ability to define a new API and rebuild the backoffice.

 ## Related RFCs
-- Previous RFC about “Future of the Back-Office Front-End” *Many ideas from this RFC surfaced in this previous RFC, especially the description of motivation and benefits/opportunities have been influential.
+- Previous RFC about (Future of the Back-Office Front-End)[https://github.com/umbraco/rfcs/pull/8] *Many ideas from this RFC surfaced in this previous RFC, especially the description of motivation and benefits/opportunities have been influential.
 - The main differences are around the proposed process and approach.*